RoxieBethyl/DAML/README.md

 ### **Geant4 Simulation**:
 - The simulation is run from either the terminal or through the GUI support of [Geant4](https://geant4.org/download/license).
 The data is collected from the simulations.
-- The ratios of particles interactions with the energy sheilds within the detector are examined.
-The momentums of the partciles are also verified.
+- The ratios of particles interactions with the energy shields within the detector are examined.
+The momentums of the particles are also verified.
 This is done by using a method to understand the true momentum and the calculated momentum.